pgrill/guidelines/django/test.rst

     from django.test import TestCase
     from django.contrib.auth.models import User

-    # The Activity model does not exists yet, but by creating
+    # The Activity model does not exist yet, but by creating
     # this test we already made the decision on where it should be defined
     from activities.models import Activity
     from users.models import User